glenacota/elastic-training-repo/datasets-to-go/README.md

 # Datasets-to-go
-A collection of datasets, useful for practicing with ElasticSearch.
+A collection of datasets, useful for practicing with Elasticsearch.
 Each dataset might be ingested into Elasticsearch using a different strategy, e.g., via `_bulk` API, LogStash, FileBeat.

 To index the offered datasets into your running Elasticsearch cluster, please follow the instructions below.